Solomon Lefschetz: Life

-He was born in Moscow, the son of Alexander Lefschetz and his wife Sarah or Vera Lifschitz, Jewish traders who used to travel around Europe and the Middle East (they held Ottoman passports).
-Shortly thereafter, the family moved to Paris.
-He was educated there in engineering at the École Centrale Paris, but emigrated to the US in 1905.
+He was born in Moscow, the son of Alexander Lefschetz and his wife Sarah or Vera Lifschitz, both Russian-Jewish traders who used to travel around Europe and the Middle East (since they held Ottoman passports).
+Thereafter, the family moved to Paris and he was educated there in engineering at the École Centrale Paris but emigrated to the US in 1905.

 He was badly injured in an industrial accident in 1907, losing both hands.
 He moved towards mathematics, receiving a Ph.D. in algebraic geometry from Clark University in Worcester, Massachusetts in 1911.
 He then took positions at the University of Nebraska and University of Kansas, moving to Princeton University in 1924, where he was soon given a permanent position.
 He remained there until 1953.

 In the application of topology to algebraic geometry, he followed the work of Charles Émile Picard, whom he had heard lecture in Paris at the École Centrale Paris.
 He proved theorems on the topology of hyperplane sections of algebraic varieties, which provide a basic inductive tool (these are now seen as allied to Morse theory, though a Lefschetz pencil of hyperplane sections is a more subtle system than a Morse function because hyperplanes intersect each other).
 The Picard–Lefschetz formula in the theory of vanishing cycles is a basic tool relating the degeneration of families of varieties with 'loss' of topology, to monodromy.
 He was an Invited Speaker of the ICM in 1920 in Strasbourg.
 His book L'analysis situs et la géométrie algébrique from 1924, though opaque foundationally given the current technical state of homology theory, was in the long term very influential (one could say that it was one of the sources for the eventual proof of the Weil conjectures, through SGA 7 also for the study of Picard groups of Zariski surface).
 In 1924 he was awarded the Bôcher Memorial Prize for his work in mathematical analysis.
 He was elected to the United States National Academy of Sciences in 1925 and the American Philosophical Society in 1929.